Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques: THEORETICAL ANALYSIS

-Regardless of the method of splitting, the usage of the $\bound_{\text{split}}$ score to decide \emph{whether} to split introduces a dependency.
+Regardless of the method of splitting, the usage of the $\bound_{\text{split}}$ and $\bound_{\text{label}}$ scores to decide \emph{whether} to split introduces a dependency.
 In practice, this dependency can be slight and may not have serious effects on the bounds.
-However, since the bound $\bound_{\text{split}}$ may be evaluated many times on a node---and using multiple possible partitionings---it is safer to have GSAL reset its counts after the split operation.
+However, since the bound $\bound_{\text{split}}$ may be evaluated many times on a node---and using multiple possible partitionings---it is safer to have \algo reset its training data $\{\trainingdata_1, ... \trainingdata_k\} = \{\varnothing, ... \varnothing \}$ after the split operation.
 Doing so ensures that the data considered for calculating future bounds is uniformly randomly sampled from the new child nodes.
-This assurance is the reason for the ``forgetting'' in line 20 of \cref{alg:alg}.
-The impact of forgetting on data efficiency is somewhat mitigated by the fact that, if an example sampled for labeling has previously been labeled and forgotten, we can simply look up the known label and use it, with no need to invoke the costly oracle.
+The impact of ``forgetting'' labels on data efficiency is somewhat mitigated by the fact that, if an example sampled for labeling has previously been labeled and forgotten, we can simply look up the known label and use it, with no need to invoke the costly oracle.